erizov/Professor/semester_7/lecture_41_llm_advanced/reinforcement_learning_hf/README.md

 By the end of this lecture, students will be able to:

-1. Implement Reinforcement training Hf from scratch
+1. Implement Reinforcement development Hf from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to employ this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them